FedHK-MVFC: Federated Heat Kernel Multi-View Clustering: Experimental Evaluation

 For this analysis, we run Algorithm \ref{alg:FedHK_MVFC_Main} using two clients, with heat kernel coefficients set to Type 1 and a fuzzifier value of 2.
 The view weight exponent $\alpha$ is set to 5, and each client performs up to 50 local model update iterations per communication round.
 Training is conducted with a batch size of 64 and a learning rate of 0.001.
 These settings ensure robust local optimization and effective federated aggregation, allowing us to evaluate the clustering performance and communication efficiency of the FedHK-MVFC algorithm under realistic federated learning conditions.

 The analysis reveals that both clients achieve perfect clustering performance, with no misclassifications observed.
 This highlights the effectiveness of the federated learning setup in leveraging diverse data distributions across clients.
-The visualization of Hospital A clustering results are shown in Figure \ref{fig:client_analysis_hospital_A}, where each client's clustering performance is represented by a separate confusion matrix.
+The visualization of Hospital A clustering results is shown in Figure \ref{fig:client_analysis_hospital_A}, where each client's clustering performance is represented by a separate confusion matrix.
 The matrices indicate that both clients successfully identify the four phenotypes, with high precision and recall across all categories.

-The visualization of Hospital B clustering results are shown in Figure \ref{fig:client_analysis_hospital_B}.
+The visualization of Hospital B clustering results is shown in Figure \ref{fig:client_analysis_hospital_B}.
 The clustering results indicate that both clients successfully identify the four phenotypes, with high precision and recall across all categories.

 Based on the clustering results, we can draw several conclusions about the performance of our federated learning approach.
 In both hospitals, the HK-MVFC algorithm effectively captures the underlying structure of the data, achieving high accuracy and consistency in clustering results.
 The complementary nature of the two views allows for a more comprehensive understanding of patient phenotypes, leading to improved clustering outcomes.
 The federated learning setup enables collaboration between hospitals while preserving data privacy, demonstrating the practical applicability of our approach in real-world healthcare scenarios.
 The comparison of weight factors for both hospitals reveals that the first view (physiological measurements) is more influential in determining cluster assignments, which aligns with our expectations given the nature of the synthetic dataset.